itsmeches/itsmeches/README.md

+### 👋 About Me

-👋 Hi there!
-I'm **Chester**, a passionate and driven Computer Science student specializing in **Machine Learning**.
-I have a knack for blending **creativity and code**, and I’m actively seeking an **internship** where I can apply my skills in real-world projects, collaborate with professionals, and grow as a developer.
+Hi!
+I'm **Chester Jefferson Andaya**, a passionate and driven **Computer Science student** majoring in **Machine Learning**.
+I’m currently seeking an **internship opportunity** where I can apply my knowledge to real-world challenges, gain hands-on experience, and grow as a developer.

----

-### 👨‍💻 About Me
+I thrive at the intersection of **creativity and code**, and I’m especially passionate about **machine learning**, **data analysis**, and **software development**.
+My academic journey has equipped me with a solid foundation in both theory and practice, and I’m eager to collaborate on **innovative projects** that make a meaningful impact.

+My goal is to **leverage my technical skills**, **learn from experienced professionals**, and contribute to groundbreaking solutions—while continuously evolving as a developer and future engineer.

 - 🎓 **Major**: Computer Science – Machine Learning
 - 📍 **Location**: Philippines